Keith Harris (music producer)

 Keith Harris is an American record producer, songwriter and multi-instrumentalist.

 Harris has worked with several popular recording and live acts in the music industry.
-Hits "Meet Me Halfway" and "Imma Be" by Black Eyed Peas, "It's My Birthday" by Will.i.am, "American Boy" by Estelle, "Feel Good" by Robin Thicke, "Can't Stop Won't Stop" by Usher, and "Gang Bang" by Madonna, and "Be Okay" and "Let's Rock" by Chrisette Michele are among the songs Harris has contributed to.
+Hits "Meet Me Halfway" and "Imma Be" by the Black Eyed Peas, "It's My Birthday" by will.i.am, "American Boy" by Estelle, "Feel Good" by Robin Thicke, "Can't Stop Won't Stop" by Usher, and "Gang Bang" by Madonna, and "Be Okay" and "Let's Rock" by Chrisette Michele are among the songs Harris has contributed to.

 Early life

 Harris was born and raised in Chicago's South Side.
 He began his music career playing with the city's New Friendship Missionary Baptist Church gospel choir.

 Recalling to Modern Drummer Magazine how he started: "Harris survived being thrown to the lions thanks in part to how he got his start behind the kit – playing drums in his church’s band.
 “I come from a Gospel background,” he explains.
 “Having to learn songs fast is part of the everyday life of a church musician doing Gospel music.
 A lot of times we would do concerts where there was no sheet music and we had thirteen songs in different styles.
 So just being able to absorb music quickly and keep it locked in is how I’ve learned to approach music.”

 "At Chicago’s Curie performing arts high school, Harris picked up more important tools of the trade, building his sight-reading chops, honing the keyboard and bass skills he’d picked up in church, mastering concert percussion, and performing blazing drum solos with the advanced jazz band and stage bands.
 After high school, Harris attended Berklee College of Music in Boston, graduating with a degree in production and engineering.
 Armed with the skills and know-how to succeed on both sides of the music-making process, he relocated to New York to work as an engineer for Bad Boy Records hit maker Richard Younglord Frierson."